 Good to know

-- Note that not all call controls are visible at all times.
-Some become enabled or visible in context, e.g. when you handle a parked caller, search for a contact or only if the target supports the according modality (online, available, uses phone or teams, etc.).
+- Note that call controls may appear inactive at times.
+They become enabled or visible in context, e.g. when you handle a parked caller, search for a contact or only if the target supports the according modality (online, available, uses phone or teams, etc.

 - Some actions within the conversation hub can be controlled via drag & drop as an alternative method to clicking the controls.